-This is from last summer, but we have carried the lessons from it forward, although we did bring our kids’ iPads on our last vacation.
+This is from from about five years ago, but we have carried the lessons from it forward, although we did bring our kids’ iPads on our last vacation.

 Last month, we were leaving for vacation and were en route to the Long Island Ferry.
 There was heavy traffic on I-95.
 I looked over at my wife and asked, “Did you pack the kids’ iPads?”
 She looked at me, with panic in her eyes.
 “No, did you?”